 - Robust.
 This is the category which determines how user-friendly and accessible the website actually is.
 All code should be universal and simple wherever possible.
 Issues like tags should be resolved.
 Open tags that work on standard computer browsers, for example, might make it impossible for assistive technology to read.

 You don’t have to go it alone when it comes to making your website ADA-compliant.
 The key is to choose a company that has a client base similar to yours.
-If you run an informational nonprofit like a school district website, for example, you’re apt to have pages dedicated to events calendars and newsletter-type content.
+If you run an informational non-profit like a school district website, for example, you’re apt to have pages dedicated to event calendars and newsletter-type content.
 On the other hand, if your website specializes in selling goods, that site will revolve around its “shopping-cart” platform.

 If you want to winnow down your search for website compliance experts before contacting each one, look for a page that lists “partner agencies” or “client work.”
 That will allow you to gauge if they’ve undertaken ADA compliance for websites with platforms similar to the one you need to upgrade.